 The video linked below is made by RTD and is a very helpful introduction to public transportation in Denver:

 - http://www.rtd-denver.com/HowToRide.shtmlopens a new window (general How to Ride guide link)

 - https://youtu.be/r0Rd6GxuoNwopens a new window (youtube link to how to ride video)

-Last but not least, Arapahoe Libraries staff would be very happy to assist you in locating correct routes and times.
+Last but not least, Arapahoe Libraries staff would be very happy to assist you in locating correct routes and times or applying for discounted fares.
 Contact us.